JD Johnson & Charlie Strickland

-Charlie currently holds certifications as a law enforcement firearms instructor and a defensive tactics instructor with Florida’s Criminal Justice Standards Training Commission (CJSTC).
+Charlie currently holds certifications as a law enforcement firearms instructor with Florida’s Criminal Justice Standards Training Commission (CJSTC).
 He was formerly a Florida Firearms “K” Instructor and driving instructor as well as a Motorcycle Instructor from the Institute of Police Technology and Management (IPTM).
 He has served as a taser instructor for Taser International and is currently certified as an NRA patrol carbine instructor.

 During his law enforcement career, Charlie attended schools in the prevention of suicide bombers; improvised explosive devices; tactical entry; and Carlos Hathcock’s White Feather Sniper School, among others.
 He also coordinated training for the Leon County Sheriff’s SWAT, where he served eight years as a sniper.
 Charlie currently leads training on responses to active shooter scenarios as well as other classes.
 He and JD author or approve all of Talon’s training curriculum and most of the material for Talon’s videos.
 He is also a certified archery and hunter safety instructor.